How to Write Personal Skills in Sentences on Your Resume (With Examples)

 - teamwork skills, etc.

-Unlike technical skills that refer to specific knowledge you can learn and measure, you can learn soft skills through specific workplace experiences (such as dealing with a pressing deadline or handling a difficult client), or through coaching.
+Technical skills refer to specific knowledge essential to perform job duties.
+The difference between soft skills vs technical skills is that hard skills are easy to learn through courses or education, and can be measured using tests or assessments.
+Speaking about personal or soft skills, you can learn them through specific workplace experiences (such as dealing with a pressing deadline or handling a difficult client), or coaching.

 Why are personal skills essential for your resume?